marl0ny/QM-Simulator-2D/README.md

 The simulation uses an integration method described in page 690 of <em>An Introduction to Computer Simulation Methods</em> by H. Gould et al (which references an [article](https://aip.scitation.org/doi/pdf/10.1063/1.168415) by P. Visscher).
 This method involves splitting the complex-valued wavefunction into its real and imaginary components, where each component is updated separately for each time step.

-Also provided is a [simulation of a 2D relativistic quantum particle](https://marl0ny.github.io/QM-Simulator-2D/rel-qm.html) described by the Dirac equation.
-This uses a numerical method where each of the two two-compenent spinors are defined at different selected time and spatial steps.
+Also provided is a still work in progress [simulation of a 2D relativistic quantum particle](https://marl0ny.github.io/QM-Simulator-2D/rel-qm.html) using the Dirac equation.
+This uses a numerical method where each of the two two-compenent spinors are placed at different time and spatial steps.
 The method is described in more detail in an [article](https://arxiv.org/abs/1306.5895) by R. Hammer and W. Pötz.

 # References
  - Gould, H., Tobochnik J., Christian W. (2007).
 Quantum Systems.